ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Empirical Results and Findings

 \subsection{The Role of Language for Vision}

-\paragraph{Effectiveness of Language-initialized Adaptation Methods.} In Table~\ref{tab:perf_ic_overall}, we benchmark and compare the effectiveness of the proposed language-initialization methods with the checkpoint CLIP ViT-B32.
-The Merge-Head scheme is consistently better than Separate-Head scheme in all settings (though the gain is minor).
-This is because the latter often have more parameters than the former, as $P=512 < D=768$.
-To ensure fair comparisons with the random initialization of linear head in CLIP~\cite{radford2021learning} (\# trainable parameters is the same), we consider the Separate-Head language-initialization scheme as default, unless the Merge-Head scheme is specified.
+\paragraph{Effectiveness of Language-initialized Adaptation Methods.} In Table~\ref{tab:perf_ic_overall}, we compare the effectiveness of the proposed language-initialization methods with the checkpoint CLIP ViT-B32.
+The one-projection scheme is consistently better than two-projection scheme in all settings (though the gain is minor).
+This is because the former often has less parameters than the latter, as $D=768 > P=512$.
+To ensure fair comparisons with the random initialization of linear head in CLIP~\cite{radford2021learning} (\ie \# trainable parameters is the same), in the ensuing experiments, we consider the two-projection language-initialization scheme as the default, unless the one-projection scheme is specified.

-As shown in Fig.~\ref{fig:adaptation_compare_language_random}, under both linear probe (LP) and fine-tuning (FT) settings, language-based initialization significantly outperforms random initialization in all settings.
+As shown in Fig.~\ref{fig:adaptation_compare_language_random}, under both linear probe (LP) and fine-tuning (FT) settings, language-based initialization significantly outperforms random initialization.
 Notably, we show that even with very few shots (\eg 2-shots), both our LP and FT is able to outperform the zero-shot CLIP.
 This is contradictory to the finding in the original CLIP paper~\cite{radford2021learning}, where zero-shot outperforms linear probing in the fewer shot (less than 4) settings.
 With the proposed language-init method, one can ensure that few-shot performance is always better than zero-shot, as we essentially reduce to zero-shot when zero iteration is updated in our language-init method.
-Moreover, we also find that with the random initialization, FT performs significantly worse than LP under few-shot settings.
-However, with the language-init, FT starts to outperform LP with more than 20 shots.
-Both findings demonstrate the proposed language-based initialization is consistently effective, suggesting that it is a useful and important technique, and should be the standard adaptation method for the recent language-augmented visual models like CLIP.
+Moreover, we also find that with random initialization, FT performs significantly worse than LP under few-shot settings.
+However, with language-init, FT starts to outperform LP with more than 20 shots.
+Both findings demonstrate the proposed language-based initialization is consistently effective, suggesting that it is an important technique, and should be the standard adaptation method for language-augmented visual models like CLIP.
+Further, the correct adaptation methods for language-augmented visual models should leverage both the pre-trained visual and text encoder.
+It is not sufficient to solely transfer from the visual encoder, pre-trained language encoder plays an important role in task transfer.